Melissa Czarnik w/ The Eric Mire Band

 ×

 Milwaukee rapper Melissa Czarnik records the type of albums that Lauryn Hill might if Lauryn Hill were still capable of making albums: deeply personal treatises on politics and the state of hip-hop, with chilled-out, spoken-word undertones.
-Her 2010 sophomore album, Raspberry Jesus features collaborations with gospel-music director Maurice Cotton, members of Kings Go Forth and the Eric Mire Band, the five-piece hip-hop/soul group that will back her at tonight's performance and serve as tonight's openers.
+Tonight Czarnik plays a release party for her sophomore album, Raspberry Jesus , which features collaborations with gospel-music director Maurice Cotton, members of Kings Go Forth and the Eric Mire Band, the five-piece hip-hop/soul group that will back her at tonight’s performance and serve as the evening’s openers.
+The $10 cover includes a copy of the new album.